Neptunium(VI) fluoride

 Neptunium(VI) fluoride (NpF6) is the highest fluoride of neptunium, it is also one of seventeen known binary hexafluorides.
-It is an orange volatile crystalline solid.
+It is a volatile orange crystalline solid.
 It is relatively hard to handle, being very corrosive, volatile and radioactive.
 Neptunium hexafluoride is stable in dry air but reacts vigorously with water.

-At normal pressure, it melts at 54.4° C and boils at 55.18° C. It is the only neptunium compound that boils at a low temperature.
+At normal pressure, it melts at 54.4 °C and boils at 55.18 °C. It is the only neptunium compound that boils at a low temperature.
 Due to these properties, it is possible to easily separate neptunium from spent fuel.

 Preparation

 Neptunium hexafluoride was first prepared in 1943 by American chemist Alan E. Florin, who heated a sample of neptunium(III) fluoride on a nickel filament in a stream of fluorine and condensed the product in a glass capillary tube.
 Methods of preparation from both neptunium(III) fluoride and neptunium(IV) fluoride were later patented by Glenn T. Seaborg and Harrison S. Brown.